-is generically globally generated for $m \ge m_0$ and $l \ge n+1$. \end{thm} The hypotheses of this theorem hold if, for example, the geometric generic fiber $X_{\overline\eta}$ has only $F$-pure singularities (Definition~\ref{defn:F-sing}) and has ample dualizing sheaf $\omega_{X_{\overline\eta}}$ (see \cite[\S 3]{Eji17} for more examples).
-In this situation, we can find a locus of $Y$ only depending the morphism, on which the above sheaves are generated by its global sections. \begin{thm}[\textup{Theorem~\ref{thm:relative_f-ample}}] \samepage Assume that $Y$ is smooth.
-Suppose that there exists a dense open subset $Y_0$ of $Y$ such that the following conditions hold: \begin{itemize} \item $f$ is flat over $Y_0$; \item $\omega_X|_{f^{-1}(Y_0)}$ is ample over $Y_0$; \item every closed fiber of $f$ over $Y_0$ has only $F$-pure singularities. \end{itemize} Let $\mathcal L$ be an ample and globally generated line bundle on $Y$.
+is generically globally generated for $m \ge m_0$ and $l \ge n+1$. \end{thm} In the situation of this theorem, furthermore, we can find an open subset of $Y$ depending only the morphism $f$, on which the above sheaves are generated by its global sections. \begin{thm}[\textup{(Theorem~\ref{thm:relative_f-ample}~(3))}] \samepage Suppose that $Y$ is smooth.
+Assume that there exists a dense open subset $Y_0$ of $Y$ such that the following conditions hold: \begin{itemize} \item $f$ is flat over $Y_0$; \item $\omega_X|_{f^{-1}(Y_0)}$ is ample over $Y_0$; \item every closed fiber of $f$ over $Y_0$ is $F$-pure. \end{itemize} Let $\mathcal L$ be an ample and globally generated line bundle on $Y$.
 Then there exists $m_0$ such that the sheaf

 is generated by its global sections on $Y_0$ for $m \ge m_0$ and $l \ge n+1$. \end{thm}